 In 1964 he got married and moved to Vienna where his son Andreas was born.
 He continued working as an electro-technician and later as an electro-technical consultant, but started to become more and more involved in social causes.
 In 1991 he established the Cultural Association of Austrian Roma which was then supported by the four Austrian parliamentary parties.
 The Association went on to petition and establish recognition of the Roma as an acknowledged ethnic minority in Austria.
 In 1995 Rudolf established the Roma Education Fund whose mission is to close the gap in educational outcomes between Roma and non-Roma.

 György was born in 1920 in Balatonboglár, and was raised there until 1930 when his family moved to Budapest.
 He was first conscripted into forced labor between October 1 and December 31, 1941, and was later called up several times until 1944.
 In November, 1944 he escaped deportation from Józsefváros Railway Station with a fake Swedish Embassy document and ended up at a Swedish protected house.
-He wrote about his meeting with Raoul Wallenberg and about his escape in his novel Rámpa (Ramp) published in 1984.
+He wrote about his meeting with Raoul Wallenberg and wrote about his escape in his novel Rámpa (Ramp) published in 1984.

 After the war he studied at the Péter Pázmány University and at the Sorbonne in Paris.
 He studied philosophy, Hungarian, and French literature and folklore.
 Upon his return from Paris he worked as a theater script-reader and was the editor-in-chief of the multilingual literary periodical Arion.
 He was a member of the Mallarmé Academy in Paris and the winner of several awards.
 His poems and novels were published in several languages.
 His son, Bálint was born in 1957.
 György Somlyó died in 2006.